SPersie/NessusHa/nessusha/README.md

 ## Versioning

+Current Version: 0.3.0

+1. Now we can extract policy values which is your desired value into the output file.

+2. Only html files are accepted as input file.

+History Version:

+1. 0.2.3

+    Bug fixed for linux not open the output file properly.

+2. nessusha 0.2.2

+    Bug fixed for the output file is not opened properly.
+Pre requests are added to setup file.

-Current Version: nessusha 0.2.1
+3. nessusha 0.2.1

     Now we support MacOS and Linux!
 It will open the output file once it finishes.

-History Version:

-1. nessusha 0.2.0
+4. nessusha 0.2.0

     Documentation and other functions are added.

-2. nessusha 0.1.2
+5. nessusha 0.1.2

-3. nessusha 0.1.1
+6. nessusha 0.1.1

-4. nessusha 0.1.0
+7. nessusha 0.1.0

 ## Authors